 Connecticut Ancestry Society members are responsible, ethical genealogists and family historians who share a special interest in southwestern Connecticut and its neighborhood, either by living there, or by having ancestry there, or both; who pursue genealogical scholarship through networking, educational programs, and publication of reference materials and research results; and who extend full cooperation to other genealogical organizations, record repositories, and public record custodians.

-Two additional volume year every name indexes added for free download this evening.
+Two additional volume year every name indexes added for free download.
 Check out the indexes on our Publications - Indexes page.

 Also, the Table of Contents for each of our journals is available for review on our Publications - Past Journals page.

 Check out our News page for additional stories about what has been happening with Connecticut Ancestry Society.